 How will I pay for the classes and what are the fees?
 And what is your refund policy?

 BCHE encourages the use of Paypal at registration checkout, but you may mail in a check to the Co-op Treasurer.
 The fees may slightly vary each session due to the cost of curriculum (usually in the upper grades), facility rental fees, and/or supply fees for an individual class such as science or art.
 But since we desire to keep our cost as low as possible, we try to never charge more than $25 as a basic cost for each individual student attending (this amount only applies to the elementary and middle school classes.)
 Payment for the full year is due at the time of registration.
 Refunds for cancelled registration are not given.

 High school classes will cost more due to the specialized curriculum and supplies, longer weeks of attendance, and gaining high school credits.
-High school teachers are also paid an additional monthly stipend directly from the student's family.
+High school teachers are also paid an additional fee directly from the student's family.
 We feel that the fees are very reasonable for the quality of classes that we are able to offer; therefore, we do not offer any sibling discounts.
 That being said, we do not want economic difficulty to be a hindrance to any family wishing to attend.
 If the registration cost is a hardship to your family, please contact the Co-op Director to discuss possible alternatives.
 Payment is due at the time of registration for all registered classes.
 If you are placed on a waiting list, you must pay for all registered classes at the time of registration.
 If at a later date your student is moved off of the waitlist and into the class, you will need to go back online at that time and pay for the newly added class.
 High school fees and payment deadlines occur on a different schedule.
 Consult the BCHE calendar for all registration and fee deadlines.

 Are students required to bring any "basic" supplies?